auraphp/Aura.Signal/README.md

         function ($arg) { echo "$arg!!!";}
     );

 If that specific object instance sends the `example_signal` then the handler will be triggered, but no other instance of `ExampleChild` will trigger the handler when it sends the same signal.
-This is useful for setting signal handlers from within an object that also contains the callback; for example:
+This is useful for setting signal handlers from within an object that contains its own callback; for example:

     <?php
     namespace vendor\package;